sm1215/tallymin/README.md

   - make quick scores hide animation smoother
   - migrate instructions to the page itself
   - add a table that displays the history, there's a tradeoff here with how much screen real estate we have available and how much value this would add. might not add this
-  - persist table state and history through refresh
+  - persist table history through refresh
   - adjust styles to better fit mobile portrait
   - add hover ability for truncated text